GS-Jibis/DSB-batch11/README.md

 Rech out to me at gullamas.sra@hotmail.com

 # Note
-/ to make inner path  and .... to move back
+" / " to make inner path  and "backspaace" to move back

+# To do list
+1. Make folder SQL, Python, R, Visualization (Tableau,Power BI, Looker Studio)
+2. Keep code Projecr or upload file
+3. Link to wordpress (portfolio)